 - a) That development on improved agricultural land (i.e. land that is currently or has been previously used for farm purposes) or lands that comprise Class 1 to 3 agricultural soils shall be discouraged.
 Where development is proposed on improved agricultural land or Class 1 to 3 agricultural soils it must be demonstrated that no reasonable alternative exists.
-The investigation for a reasonable alternative shall be limited to the lot to be developed. - b) If municipal services are not available, on existing lots of record or new lots, evidence of to service a proposed use on Rural lands, it must be demonstrated that the site's suitability site is suitable to provide an adequate quality and quantity of water supply and that the site can accommodate an approved sanitary sewage disposal system.
+The investigation for a reasonable alternative shall be limited to the lot to be developed. - b) If municipal services are not available, to service a proposed use on Rural lands, it must be demonstrated that the site is suitable to provide an adequate quality and quantity of water supply and that the site can accommodate an approved sanitary sewage disposal system.
 Evidence of the site's suitability for an adequate quantity and quality of water supply shall be provided in the form of an evaluation conducted in accordance with Ministry of the Environment Guidelines (or any municipal procedure that achieves the same objective).
 In cases where new development is being proposed in proximity to existing development, the provision of neighbouring well water records may be sufficient to determine adequacy of water supply.